-Chess pie with cornmeal is an old-fashioned southern classic pie that is known to have stood the test with time with a good reason.
+Chess pie with cornmeal is an old-fashioned southern classic pie that is known to have stood the test of time with a good reason.

-The pie is an excellent choice for making smiles on your family or friends during a reunion.
-This old-fashioned favorite uses humble ingredients like cornmeal.
+The pie is a great option for putting smiles on the faces of your family or friends at a reunion.
+This old-fashioned favorite uses simple ingredients like cornmeal.

 There are several versions of making this sweet custard pie.
 Keeping it simple helps to uphold the tradition and adding a hint of nutmeg seals the whole deal.